-In June 2018 we launched a safety campaign, Your Safety is My Safety (YSIMS) with all operating companies in the Royal BAM Group.
-The YSIMS campaigns emphasise individual and collective responsibility for safety for all employees.
-Our values of Sustainable, Inclusive, Reliable, Ownership and Collaborative are applied to our approach to safety
+In June 2018 we launched a safety campaign, Your Safety is My Safety (YSIMS) across the Royal BAM Group.
+The YSIMS campaign emphasises individual and collective responsibility for safety for all employees.
+Our values of Sustainable, Inclusive, Reliable, Ownership and Collaborative are applied to our approach to safety.

-In 2022, the main causes of safety incidents involving lost time related to access and equipment issues.
-Our accident rate is low, and we continue to pursue further improvement.
-For 2023, our key objectives are focused on 'putting people to work' including planned versus actual reviews, 'take a minute' briefings and risk assessment training, further developing our behavioural programme using an external provider and continuing the reduction of exposure to silica dust including the addition of an occupational hygienist to our occupational health team.
+In 2023, the main causes of safety incidents involving lost time related to access and equipment issues.

+Our incident rate is low, and we continue to pursue further improvement.
+For 2024, our key objectives are focused on:

+- Improving our incident reporting and learning process - · Reviewing and updating our risk assessment process - Measuring the effectiveness of noise management and if necessary, improving that process - · Introducing an enhanced shift handover procedure - Adopting a new OHS culture enhancement programme - The reduction of exposure to respirable dusts including the addition of a second occupational hygienist to our occupational health team.

 Senior managers across the Company conduct regular safety tours on our construction sites to demonstrate visible leadership on all matters of health and safety.
-In 2022, over 500 site safety inspections were conducted.
+In 2023, over 500 site safety inspections were conducted.
 As part of our commitment to being a responsible contractor, all our sites register with the Considerate Construction scheme.

-In 2022 our average Considerate Constructors score was 44, against an industry average of 40.
+In 2023 our average Considerate Constructors score was 44 out of 45, against an industry average of 40.